saidkayed/Virtual-white-board-IBM-CIC/README.md

 not only C# is my main language, other reasions is:
 * Quick and Easy Setup with the framework
 * EF6 easy Code-First approach (add-migration, update-database)
-* built-in Swagger ui (for quick endpoint testing)
+* built-in Swagger ui (for quick endpoint testing and visual documentation)
 * backed by microsoft
 * huge community